elasticluster/elasticluster/docs/configure.rst

     SLURM executors and Ganglia ``gmond`` sources.

-    Ansible group names supported by ElastiCluster can be found in the Playbooks_ section of this manual.
+    Ansible group names supported by ElastiCluster can be found in the `Playbooks`:ref: section of this manual.
 You can combine more groups together, separating the names with a comma (``,``) -- but of course not all combinations make sense.